rki-mf1/omnifluss/docs/pathogens/inv.md

 ### `--help`

-Various parameters can be finetuned thoughout the workflow.
+Various parameters can be finetuned throughout the workflow.
 You can find the full list of parameters via `nextflow run rki-mf1/omnifluss -r <release-tag> --help`.

 > ***Note:***